seriousssam/zero-shot-task-generalization-implementation/README.md

 # Zero-shot Task Generalization: implementation with a new environment

 ## Status
-Cleaning the code on this and organizing this README is a work in progress.
-It will be complete by late November.
+The code and pdf for this project will be added by end of November 2018.

 ## Intro
-Project conducted with Prof. Michael Yip.
+Project conducted with Chao Yu for Prof. Michael Yip's class Robot Reinforcement Learning (ECE 276C).

 This project consists in:
 1) A new simple maze-like game environment that can be used for reinforcement learning with task-generalization (loosely based on the environment described in Oh et al)